 The carrying amounts of all other financial assets i.e. term deposits and interest there on, trade receivables, cash and cash equivalents, other financial assets and financial liabilities i.e. borrowings, trade payables and other current financial liabilities are considered to be the same as their fair values due to their short -term nature.

-(44) - Capital Risk management
+(44)-Cai)ital Risk management

-(48) Segment Information :
+(47) Segment Information :

 The Company is exclusively engaged in the business of cement and cement related products.
 As per Ind AS 108 “Operating Segments”, specified under Section 133 of the Companies Act, 2013, there are no reportable business and geographical segment applicable to the Company.
 The company does not hold any non-current assets in foreign countries.

-(49) Financial risk management objective and policies:
+(48) Financial risk management objective and policies:

 The company is exposed to Credit risk, Liquidity risk and Market risk.
 The Company’s senior management oversees the management of these risks and the appropriate financial risk governance framework for the Company is in place.
 The senior management provides assurance that the Company’s financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company’s policies and risk objectives.
 The Audit Committee and the Board are regularly apprised of these risks every quarter and each such risk and mitigation measures are extensively discussed and the same are summarized below:

-(i) Trade receivables: Customer credit risk is managed by the company through its established policy, procedures and control relating to customer credit risk management.
-Trade receivables are non interest bearing and are generally carrying 30-45 days credit term.
+days credit term.
 Outstanding debtors are regularly monitored by the sales and collection team of the company.
 Further the company receives security deposits from its customers which mitigate the credit risk.
 The ageing of trade receivables as of balance sheet date is as below:

 (ii) Financial instruments and deposits: Credit risk from balance with banks and financial institutions is managed by the finance department of the company.
-Credit risk on cash and cash equivalents and bank deposits is generally low as the said deposits have been made with banks having good reputation, good past track record and high quality credit rating and the company also reviews their credit worthiness on an on-going basis.
+Credit risk on cash and cash equivalents and bank deposits is generally low as the said deposits have been made with banks having good reputation, good past track record and high-quality credit rating and the company also reviews their credit worthiness on an on-going basis.
 Other financial assets are considered to be of good quality and there is no significant risk.

 The liquidity risk is managed by Company’s financial policy, which aims to ensure the availability of sufficient net funds to meet the company’s financial commitments with minimal additional cost.

-(c ) Market Risk :
+(c) Market Risk :

-(50) Corporate Social Responsibility (CSR) activities :
+(49) Corporate Social Responsibility (CSR) expenditure:

-i) The Company do not have any benami property, and no proceeding has been initiated against the Company for holding any benami property.
+i) The Company do not have any benami property, and no proceeding has been initiated against the Company for holding

 ii) The Company do not have any transactions with companies struck off.